The Guardian 100 Best Male Footballers in the World

-The Guardian 100 Best Male Footballers in the World is a list of the greatest male footballers published annually by the British newspaper The Guardian.
+The Guardian 100 Best Male Footballers in the World is a list of the current best male footballers published annually by the British newspaper The Guardian.
 From its inception to 2017, it was known as The Guardian 100 Best Footballers in the World.
 It is decided by a panel of experts from several nations.
+Argentine player Lionel Messi is the record winner of the award with 6 wins.